ManCal70/AzureLabs/2_FW_NVA_HA_SINGLE_NIC_+_LB/README.md

 ### Create hub to spoke VNET peerings
 <pre lang= >
-<b>Since the Hubs reside in different resource groups, you have to use the resource ID of the remote VNET in order to perform the VNET peering via the CLI.</b>
+<b>Since the Hubs reside in different resource groups, you have to use the resource ID of the remote VNET in order to perform the VNET peering via the CLI.
+You can find these in the properties of the respective VNET.</b>
 az network vnet peering create -g RG-FW-LAB-W --name HUB-W-TO-E --vnet-name HUB-WEST --remote-vnet /subscriptions/a2cc8bd1-47cb-4467-98f0-bb7fd82bc065/resourceGroups/RG-FW-LAB-E/providers/Microsoft.Network/virtualNetworks/HUB-EAST --allow-forwarded-traffic --allow-vnet-access --output table az network vnet peering create -g RG-FW-LAB-E --name HUB-W-TO-W --vnet-name HUB-EAST --remote-vnet /subscriptions/a2cc8bd1-47cb-4467-98f0-bb7fd82bc065/resourceGroups/RG-FW-LAB-W/providers/Microsoft.Network/virtualNetworks/HUB-WEST --allow-forwarded-traffic --allow-vnet-access --output table